neo4j-contrib/neo4j-streams/kafka-connect-neo4j/README.md

 # Introduction

-Welcome to your Neo4j Kafka Connect connector!
+Welcome to your Kafka Connect Neo4j Connector!

 # Build it locally